-How, exactly, do the world’s largest companies—companies that are worth hundreds of billions or even a trillion dollars—get around paying taxes?
+How, exactly, do the world’s largest companies avoid paying taxes—companies that are worth hundreds of billions or even a trillion dollars?
 How do businesses making hundreds of millions of dollars a year manage to pay so much less than the corporate tax rate?

 If there’s one thing companies are historically very good at, it’s attempting to buoy their profits—and that can mean finding creative solutions to avoiding taxes.